Kartright/Daily-Planner/README.md

 # Daily-Planner
-Python program for building and saving simple daily planners Events are sorted chronologically so there is no need to worry about the order in which events are added to planners.
+Python program for building and saving simple daily planners.
+Events are sorted chronologically so there is no need to worry about the order in which events are added to planners.

 **Creating Planners:**